HorizonRDK/robot_dev_config/README.md

 In order to save ROM and RAM space during mass production, it is necessary to minimize the TROS deployment.
 This process consists of two steps:

-Step 1: Configure compilation options using minimal_build.sh;
+Step 1: The configuration compilation option in step 4 uses minimal_build.sh;

-Step 2: After compilation is completed, execute ./minimal_deploy.sh -d install_path to obtain the install directory.
+Step 2: After the step 4 of compilation is completed, obtain the install directory and execute ./minimal_deploy.sh -d install_path

 6. Compile Deb Installation Package